Samantha Henry-Robinson

 Samantha Henry-Robinson (born 25 September 1988) is a Jamaican sprinter.
 She won a silver medal in the 4 × 100 relay at the 2012 Summer Olympics in London, where she competed in the heats but not the final.
 Henry-Robinson was born in Kingston, Jamaica.

+Henry competed for the LSU Lady Tigers track and field team in the NCAA, where she was an All-American.